Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 Now press CTRL + S to save & CTRL + X to exit from nano.

-**Note:** If you want services like ssh, smb, etc. to be running fake then set the **`User=root`** to get the alerts on gmail or else it will not send any alerts regarding those services.
+**Note** If you want services like ssh, smb, etc. to be running fake then set the **`User=root`** to get the alerts on gmail or else it will not send any alerts regarding those services.

 2. After saving file execute the following command to enable service on system boot & start the service to test.